rhezab/smile/docs/style.md

 <button>Click me</button>
 ```

-it renders as:
+it renders as this when no styles are applied at all:

 <button style="all: revert">Click me</button>

-This looks kinda plain and boring compared to users expectations about sites like Facebook or Google.
+This looks kinda plain and boring compared to user's expectations about Facebook or Google, or e-commerce sites.
-You can add the Bulma style by adding the class "button":
+You can easily convert this default button to add Bulma's button styling by adding the class "button":

 ```html
 <button class="button">Click me</button>